-- Earning an MBA in Information Technology Management can set you apart from other applicants and show an employer that you have a strong passion for this particular field.
+- Earning an MBA in Information Systems Management can set you apart from other applicants and show an employer that you have a strong passion for this particular field.

 - During your education, you will learn how to apply concepts of globalization to business challenges, evaluate up-and-coming technologies, apply business principles, and assess financial risks—both statistically and economically.